AWK: Match pattern from command line

 only works because the fact that there are no filenames is only checked before prog is run!
 If you explicitly set ARGC to 1 so that there are no arguments, awk will simply quit because it feels there are no more input files.
 Therefore, you need to explicitly say to read from standard input with the special filename -.

 Self-contained AWK scripts

 On Unix-like operating systems self-contained AWK scripts can be constructed using the shebang syntax.

-For example, a script that prints the content of a given file may be built by creating a file named print.awk with the following content:
+For example, a script that sends the content of a given file to standard output may be built by creating a file named print.awk with the following content: